Related publications

 Care home fees: Property disregards and deferred payments

-If you own a house, it’s likely that you’ll have to pay your own care home fees (or the accommodation costs, if you live in Scotland).
-However, sometimes the value of your home won’t be included in your financial assessment – this is called a property disregard.
-It won’t be included if, for example, certain people still live there, such as:
+If you own your home, it’s likely that you’ll have to pay your care home fees – or the accommodation costs if you live in Scotland.
+However, sometimes the value of your home will not be included in your financial assessment.
+This is called a property disregard.

-There may be other disregards too, depending on your situation.
-The rules can be complicated, so call our Helpline to arrange to speak to an adviser.
-If you are only staying in a care home temporarily, the value of your home isn’t included when working out how much you have to pay towards your care.
+If you’re only staying in a care home temporarily, the value of your home is not included when working out how much you have to pay towards your care.

 During those 12 weeks, you may be able to get help from the council to pay for your care in the care home.
 Depending on your income and other capital, you may still have to contribute some of your own money towards your care home fees.